bioinform/neusomatic/README.md

 ## Ensemble mode
 NeuSomatic can be used universally as a stand-alone somatic mutation detection method or with an ensemble of existing methods.
 NeuSomatic currently supports outputs from MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2.
 For ensemble mode, the ensembled outputs of different somatic callers (as a single `.tsv` file) should be prepared and inputed using `--ensemble_tsv` argument in `preprocess.py`.

+**Dockerized solution** for running all of the individual somatic callers (MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2), and the above wrapper that combines their output is explained at [ensemble_docker_pipelines](https://github.com/bioinform/neusomatic/tree/master/ensemble_docker_pipelines).

-This `.tsv` file can be prepared using the SomaticSeq script at https://github.com/bioinform/somaticseq/blob/master/SomaticSeq.Wrapper.sh .
+Alternartively, if you have the output of all somatic callers, you can prepare  the `.tsv` file using the SomaticSeq script at https://github.com/bioinform/somaticseq/blob/master/SomaticSeq.Wrapper.sh .

 For instance:
 ```